 Note: due to the timing of the academic calendar at Yonsei University, seniors participating in the spring semester will not be able to return in time for commencement on the HWS campus.

 Students can purchase meals in one of the college cafeterias or in one of the many nearby restaurants.
-Many meals cost as little as the equivalent of US$4.
-Most students can eat adequately with a food budget of around US$400 per month.
+Many moderately-priced options are available and most students can eat adequately with a food budget of around US$400-$500 per month.

 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
-This will cover tuition for a four-course semester, health insurance, and the orientation program.
+This will cover tuition for a four-course semester, health insurance, and the international student orientation at Yonsei University.
 Note that no room or board charge is included.
 Students will pay dorm fees directly to Yonsei University and should plan to bring their board fee to cover meal expenses throughout the program.
 We estimate room fees at $1750-$1900 for the semester.
-While meal expenses will vary according to individual tastes, we estimate $1750-$1950 should be sufficient for most students.
+While meal expenses will vary according to individual tastes, we estimate $1800-$2000 should be sufficient for most students.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.